Skip to main content Skip to footer

 • By the end of the placement, participants are expected to achieve the competencies required for the Royal College of Ophthalmologists’ Entrustable Professional Activity (EPA) in running an independent cataract list.

-• The programme is delivered at National Treatment Centres, initially in Clydebank at NHS Golden Jubilee and NHS Highland in Inverness, with plans to expand across Scotland.
+• The programme is delivered at National Treatment Centres, initially in Clydebank and Inverness, with plans to expand across Scotland.

 Impact and Benefits